 The aim of the conference is to improve our collective understanding of the widespread cultures of game creation events as well as provide a platform for critical examination, information sharing and future collaboration between scholars, participants, industry professionals and mediators.

 Themes and Suggested TopicsWe invite scholars to submit research relevant to game jams, hackathons and game creation events from various points of view, disciplines, methodological perspectives, and theoretical frames.
-A list of inspirational themes and topics are listed here: http://icgj19.gameconf.org/p/themes-and-topics.html
+Some inspirational topics include:

 Resources and CollaborationICGJ19 is all about collaboration and growth.
 This year we are particularly dedicated to grow the research community and facilitate future collaborations.
-To spark new research, we are organizing pre-conference activities and invite you to join the discussions prior to the event (see discussion channels and opportunities at gameconf.org).
-To make sure existing discussions are developed further, you are encouraged to check the previous research on games jams available at icgj19.gameconf.org.
+To spark new research, we organize pre-conference activities and invite you to join the discussions also prior to the event (see channels and opportunities at gameconf.org).
+To make sure also existing discussions are developed further, you are encouraged to check the previous research on games jams available at icgj19.gameconf.org.

 Paper and Showcase SubmissionsICGJ 2019 has four categories of submissions:

 2. Short papers